rahmonberdiyevshoh/olcha.uz/README.md

 # olcha.uz
 The repository is analog of web site -olcha.uz.
-P.S This my first project
+P.S This is my first project